gjbex/training-material/Mpi/SparseSends/README.md

     proceed.
 1. `sparse_sends_reduce.f90`: a collective `MPI_Reduce` is used to inform
     the target process how many processes intend to send messages to it.
-1. `Makefile`: makefile to build the executables
+1. `Makefile`: make file to build the executables